Skumarr53/Attention-is-All-you-Need-PyTorch/readme.md

 * Attention Scores (vectors) are feed into feed forward network with weight matrices (Wo) to make attention output same dimension as the word embedding.

 As we pass input embedding through many layers postional infomation may be decay.
-To make up for this we add attention output with input rataining position related information.
+To make up for this we add attention output with input vector retaining position related information.

 This is Encoder's final output is demension as input encoder.
 We can feed output to another encoder to make model robust. encoder can be stacked in series.
 Final, output from the last encoder becomes input for decoder.